-The bar chart and the performance table below illustrate the risks of an investment in the Fund by showing the Fund's Institutional Shares performance for the 2020 calendar year and by showing how the Fund's average annual total returns for 1 year and since inception compare with those of a broad measure of market performance.
-Of course, the Fund's past performance (before and after taxes) does not necessarily indicate how the Fund will perform in the future.
+The bar chart and the performance table below illustrate the risks and volatility of an investment in the Fund by showing changes in the Fund's Institutional Shares performance from year to year and by showing how the Fund's average annual total returns for 1 year and since inception compare with those of a broad measure of market performance.
+Of course, the Fund's past performance (before and after taxes) does not necessarily indicate how the Fund will perform in the future

-Updated performance information is available by calling 833-MESIROW (833-637-4769) or on the Internet at www.mesirowfinancial.com.
+Updated performance information is available by calling 833-MESIROW (833-637-4769) or on the Internet at www.mesirow.com.

-Average Annual Returns for Periods Ended December 31, 2020
+Average Annual Returns for Periods Ended December 31, 2022

-This table compares the Fund's average annual total returns for the periods ended December 31, 2020 to those of an appropriate broad-based index.
+This table compares the Fund's average annual total returns for the periods ended December 31, 2022 to those of an appropriate broadbased index.

 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
-Aftertax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts ("IRAs").
+After-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts ("IRAs").
 After tax returns are shown for Institutional Shares only.
 After tax returns for Investor Shares will vary.